CognitiveComputationLab/ccobra/docs/source/usage/tutorial.rst

 Currently, the package contents are structured as followed:

 - ``ccobra``: The root namespace contains base classes and interfaces.
-- ``ccobra.syllogistic``: Syllogistic model interface and data handling routines.
+- ``ccobra.syllogistic``: Syllogistic helper classes and functions.

 Developing a first Model
 ------------------------